By Donna Cardillo, RN, MA, CSP

 Most libraries publish a monthly schedule of classes, lectures, and special events.
 I once noticed an upcoming lecture called “How to Self-Publish a Book.”
 I had dreamed of someday writing a book, and I wanted to learn more.
 It turned out that I was the only one to show up for the lecture that night.
 I had the undivided attention of an experienced author for one full hour!
 Besides valuable information and insights, along with a promise to help me if I decided to get started, she recommended lots of good books I could read on the subject – all of them on the shelves of my public library.

 Not sure what you’re looking for or how to find it?
 Ask the librarian for help.
 Librarians are knowledge brokers.
 They’re very smart and generally quite friendly.
 I once went to the library looking for information about which professions needed licenses and certification in my home state.
 I was at a complete loss as to how to find this information.
 I described what I wanted to the librarian, and without skipping a beat, she rattled off the name of a state document and added, “I think we have a copy in the reference section.”
 I was astounded.
 In a matter of five minutes, I had in my hands what probably would have taken me months to track down.
 I have an enormous amount of respect for librarians.
+Of course everyone who works in a library is not a librarian.
+But the ancillary staff members, including volunteers, are also quite knowledgeable and helpful.

 If you’re thinking about how small your local library is, stop.
 Almost all of them are part of a larger system and can tap its resources.
 Sometimes they have reciprocal privileges with neighboring systems.